anoma/nspec/docs/architecture-1/abstractions/resource-old.md

     The Resource Logic is tied to everything influencing the fungibility of a Resource (Proof System and Static Data), we separate Predicates and Data, not for semantic reasons, but to reduce implementation complexity.
 The RL can optionally call external predicates which are stored in `resource_data_dynamic` or other `Resource`s.

 #### Proof System and Functional Commitment Scheme
 The proof system and functional commitment scheme determine the type of privacy and soundness guarantees for shielded partial transactions.
 They are encoded as a ByteString.

+!!! todo

-TODO Taiga: Is this correct?
+     Taiga: Is this correct?

+!!! todo

-TODO: How do we carry proofs and commitments through the transaction lifecycle?
+     How do we carry proofs and commitments through the transaction lifecycle?
 Do we store them with the ptx's which created them?

 #### Controllers

 Controllers are the Identities (e.g. consensus providers) that determine the order of (p)txs including the given Resource.
 The first controller in the list is known as the resource originator.
 By signing a message, a Controller promises to not sign another message committing to an equivocation of the signed message.
 It is recommended to assume finality only after checking Controller Signatures on (p)txs.